NinesStack/nmesos/CONTRIBUTING.md

 ## Contributor

-* Create an issue (to get agreement on what you want to add/change)
+* Create an issue to get agreement on what you want to add/change/fix.
+Feel free to also reach out on [Gitter][].
 * Fork the repo
 * Make the changes (inlcuding writing the test(s) to verify/validate the changes)
 * Create a PR (linking back to the issue; explain what/why/how you changed the code)